 f.
 Southern Association of Colleges and Schools

-2. International (non-U.S. based) must meet the following criteria
+2. International (non-U.S. based) must meet the following criteria:

-the responsible governing body in their country.
+by the responsible governing body in their country (in order to submit through

 b.
 International programs that are part of American based colleges and universities